Healthdirect Free Australian health advice you can count on.

 Key facts

-• Sciatica is a type of pain that starts in your back and goes down your leg.
+• Sciatica is pain that starts in your back and goes down your leg.

-• It can be caused by anything that presses on your sciatic nerve or its nerve roots in the spine.
+• It happens when something presses on your sciatic nerve or its nerve roots in your spine.

-• Most of the time, sciatica is not caused by anything serious and goes away with time.
+• Most of the time, sciatica is not caused by anything serious and goes away over time.

 • If you have symptoms of sciatica, see your doctor.

-• You can try to prevent sciatica by exercising, maintaining good posture and lifting safely.
+• You can try to prevent sciatica by exercising, keeping good posture and lifting safely.

 What is sciatica?

-Sciatica is the name for pain that starts in your back and goes down your leg.
-It occurs when pain travels along the path of the sciatic nerve.
+Sciatica refers to pain that starts in your back and goes down your leg along the sciatic nerve.

-The sciatic nerve comes from nerve roots in your lower spine.
-It travels through your hip and buttock and down the back of your leg to your knee.
-Branches of the sciatic nerve go all the way down to your foot.
+Your sciatic nerve comes from nerve roots in your lower spine.
+It passes through your hip and buttock and down the back of your leg to your knee.
+Branches of this nerve go all the way down to your foot.

 What are the symptoms of sciatica?